Research demonstrates that AmeriCorps in Rhode Island benefits its members as much as it does the communities they serve.

 Impact of AmeriCorps on RI Communities

-At the request of ServeRI, the Rhode Island Longitudinal Data System conducted a study of AmeriCorps alumni, bringing together state data on AmeriCorps participation, workforce participation, and higher education (June 2024).
+At the request of ServeRI, the Rhode Island Longitudinal Data System conducted a study of AmeriCorps alumni, bringing together state data on AmeriCorps participation, workforce participation, and higher education.
+This webpage includes the full text and images of the report published October 2024.

-AmeriCorps offers pathways to success for both service recipients and service volunteers in Rhode Island.
-Working mainly in economically disadvantaged urban neighborhoods, AmeriCorps members provide vital services for those in need.
-AmeriCorps members who come from these same neighborhoods gain education and employment opportunities they may not otherwise have had.
+AmeriCorps plays a critical role in advancing opportunities for both service recipients and volunteers in Rhode Island.
+Primarily operating in economically disadvantaged urban areas, AmeriCorps members provide essential services to those in need.
+Volunteers from these communities gain access to education and employment pathways that may otherwise be inaccessible.

-Through Segal Education Awards and extensive training, AmeriCorps leverages federal funding to help thousands of Rhode Island AmeriCorps members complete college, enter the workforce, and contribute to the local economy.
-These members also benefit the state by putting their skills to work in the social sector and remaining civically engaged.
+Through Segal Education Awards and extensive training, AmeriCorps leverages federal funding to help thousands of Rhode Island AmeriCorps members in completing higher education, entering the workforce, and contributing to the local economy.
+In addition to gaining valuable skills, these individuals remain civically engaged and contribute to the state’s social sector.

 The Value of Service in Rhode Island

-• In addition to a living allowance, AmeriCorps offers student loan deferment and a post-service Segal Education Award, which members can apply toward higher education costs or toward repaying qualified federal student loans.
+In addition to a living allowance, members receive student loan deferment and a post-service Segal Education Award, which can be used for higher education expenses or to repay qualified federal student loans.

 This report focuses on a key group that has not only provided a huge benefit to Rhode Island communities through their service but who are positioned to make an ongoing impact in the state.
 The cohort includes the 506 AmeriCorps members who: